 True Earth's products have unique features.

-All modelling paints have two main components.
-The dye and the binder.
-The dye is a particle of pigment, often of organic origin.
-To be used in paints it is milled, more or less finely, and its appearance reminds a crumb of bread, rough and irregularly shaped.
+In traditional paints , the color is given by pigment particles.
+To be used in paints they are milled, and their appearance reminds a crumb of bread, rough and irregularly shaped.

 True Earth products such as SDW Shading Colors, Filter & Wash, SDW Rust instead, do not contain pigment.

 The coloration is obtained by microscopic spheres of resin dye.
-To the full advantage of the smoothness both brush and airbrush, with thin paint layers, because the microspheres flow easily on each other and tend naturally to settle in an orderly manner.
+To the full advantage of the smoothness both brush and airbrush, with thin paint layers, because the microspheres tend naturally to settle in an orderly manner.
 No brush marks remain, and it is almost impossible to clog the airbrush.
-In both cases also with a pure paint, without dilution.
+In both cases also with an unthinned paint.

 Below : brush painting of a complex camouflage with True Earth's SWD Shading Colors.
 No brushmarks !